Valley Gamma Knife: What Causes Trigeminal Neuralgia to Flare Up?

 Trigeminal Neuralgia Triggers

-The difficulty of living with trigeminal neuralgia is that it tends to be regular, daily activities that cause trigeminal neuralgia to flare up.
+The difficulty of living with trigeminal neuralgia is that it tends to be regular, daily activities that are what causes trigeminal neuralgia to flare up.
 This is why many doctors will recommend treatment, as avoiding daily activities can be both difficult and disruptive.
-Though what triggers attacks will vary from patient to patient, common activities that cause trigeminal neuralgia to ramp up include:
+Though what triggers acute attacks will vary from patient to patient, common activities that cause trigeminal neuralgia to ramp up include:

 - Hot, cold, spicy, or sour foods and beverages

 - Gentle touch, including a breeze or face washing